 Losing a spouse can take a huge toll on a senior’s finances, which is why your loved one must plan ahead.
 Having a small life insurance policy in place for one’s spouse is a good way to cover end-of-life and funeral expenses.
 Your loved one should also speak with an estate law planning attorney to avoid any gaps in income.
 A lawyer can make sure the surviving spouse has immediate access to all assets and benefits.

 When it comes to maintaining a high quality of life, older adults may require more than just a solid financial plan in place.
-If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of Clearwater senior home care.
+If your elderly loved one needs help maintaining a high quality of life while aging in place, reach out to Home Care Assistance, a trusted provider of Home Care Clearwater.
 Our caregivers provide transportation to and from medical appointments and social events, nutritious meal preparation, assistance with daily exercise, and help with everyday tasks like bathing, grooming, and light housekeeping.
 To talk to one of our professional Care Managers, give us a call at (727) 330-7862 today.